 TB further causes secondary infections in the kidney, genital tract, pelvic area, spine, and brain.
 When the bacterium reaches the genital tract it causes genital tuberculosis or pelvic TB.
 In both male and female, it affects the genital tract, uterus, fallopian tubes and ovaries.
 While in other cases it might also affect the cervix, vagina, and vulva.

 What is Genital Tuberculosis?

 The female age group which is prone to this disease are between the age of 20 and 40 years.
 Genital TB is responsible for infertility in 5-10% of all women around the globe.
 It affects the reproductive organs of females like the fallopian tube, ovary, uterus, etc. In men, it affects the prostate gland and testes, kidneys, ureters and urinary bladder (in both male and female).
 It mainly affects women during pregnancy and is usually detected incidentally during infertility treatment.
 (3)

 How does TB affect fertility?

 Although the initial exposure to tuberculosis is through the lungs as bacillus is inhaled but most of us fight the disease and it remains inactive in the body, causing no harm.
-But sometimes, the latent bacilli reactivate and spread through the blood stream into the entire body.
+But sometimes, the latent bacilli reactivate and spread through the bloodstream into the entire body.
 It can get deposited in any part of the body causing infection.
-It comes into picture,when it can get deposited and infects the genital tract to cause infertility.
+It comes into the picture when it can get deposited and infects the genital tract to cause infertility.
+(4)

-- In males, it causes tuberculous epididymo-orchitis which blocks the passage and hence leads to azoospermia (where no sperm enters the semen because of the blocked tract) in males.
+- In males, it causes tuberculous epididymo-orchitis which blocks the passage and hence leads to azoospermia (where no sperm enters the semen because of the blocked track) in males.